jasonbayton/11ty/_src/projects/package-search/support/package-search-requirements.md

 ## Network requirements

-The following endpoints will be occasionally called for analytics and functionality (e.g. fetching additional Google Play information for applications)
+The following endpoints will be occasionally called for analytics and functionality (e.g. fetching additional Google Play information for applications):

 1. https://ping.projects.bayton.org:443
 2. gcm-http.googleapis.com:443/5228-5230